-Within weeks the Adactus were using Voicescape technology to contact every tenant in arrears daily.
+Within weeks Adactus were using Voicescape technology to contact every tenant in arrears daily.
 What impressed Adactus, which manages more than 13,000 homes across 25 local authorities in the North West of England, was how Voicescape used their experience in other sectors to provide them with a gentle but insightful advice on the most effective approaches to engaging tenants with their type of technology.

 “We had to tackle this issue head-on.” said Kimberley Clarke, Adactus Director of Finance.
-“Voicescape did this in such as a way they we had a very positive response from tenants in terms of rent collection and not one tenant complained about being asked for money.
+“Voicescape did this in such a way that we had a very positive response from tenants in terms of rent collection, and not one tenant complained about being asked for money.
 It was amazing.” said Kimberly.
 Many Landlords have spent thousands to recoup less but we have actually improved rent collection while saving over £100,000 a year from the whole automation of the arrears process which has been invested in community and new build projects, all of which have been received well by tenants”